jrdpinto/EASTLExamples/docs/StringView.md

 # A guide to using EASTL string_view
 EASTL provides a string class called ``eastl::string_view`` that is similar to ``std::string_view`` in that it is a 'view' into a string object.
 This 'view' takes the form of a pointer to the original string along with a cached string length.
 When combined, the string pointer and the cached length can be used to refer to either a substring or the entirety of the original string.
 As such, ``eastl::string_view`` is the ideal string type for creating substrings and parameter passing of immutable strings.
 It can also be used to store string literals.
-This is especially true when compared to alternatives such as ``eastl::string`` or simple ``const char*``.
+This advantages are especially evident when compared to alternatives such as ``eastl::string`` or a simple ``const char*``.
 The following code examples will illustrate these advantages while also highlighting a few caveats.

 ## C String string literals
-Consider the [following code](StringLiteral/CString/CString.cpp) that formats a full name to be used within a pre-defined prank call message.
+Consider the [following code](https://github.com/jrdpinto/EASTLExamples/blob/master/StringLiteral/CString/CString.cpp) that formats a full name to be used within a pre-defined prank call message.
 The ``PrankMoe()`` function takes two parameters, one for the prank message, and a second that represents a full name.
 Using a space as a delimiter, the function extracts the first name from the string.
 The function will also exit early if either input string is null, or empty.

 With the exception of ``MOE_DIALOGUE_2``, all of these strings are defined using ``constexpr const char*`` to ensure that they are evaluated statically.